Jason Russell House

 Meanwhile, the rides of Revere and Dawes triggered a flexible notification system (express riders as well as bells, drums, alarm guns, bonfires, and a trumpet) to let the towns within 25 miles of Boston know that a sizable body of troops was on the move.
 Accordingly, militias and minutemen groups from many outlying communities assembled and began marches that would eventually bring them to Jason Russell’s property.

 Around 9 am troops began to assemble in Danvers, including the part that is now Peabody, comprising two companies of minutemen under Israel Hutchinson and Gideon Foster as well as three militias under Samuel Flint, Samuel Eppes, and Jeremiah Page.
 These left at different times and via different routes but all arrived in Menotomy about the same time.
-One body of minutemen gathered at the Bell Tavern, at the corner of what is now Main and Washington in Peabody.
-They set out at 10 and covered 16 miles in 4 hours, to arrive in Menotomy by early afternoon.
-And Beverly contributed three companies of militia, some of whom were trained as minutemen.
+One body of minutemen had gathered at the Bell Tavern, at the corner of what is now Main and Washington in Peabody.
+Setting out at 10, they covered 16 miles in 4 hours, to arrive in Menotomy by early afternoon.
+The Town of Beverly contributed three companies of militia, some of whom were trained as minutemen.
 In all, perhaps 300 men assembled from just Danvers, Peabody, and Beverly.

 The Battle